drseg/swift-fsm/README.md

 ### Performance

 Swift FSM uses a Dictionary to store the state transition table, and each time `handleEvent()` is called, it performs a single O(1) operation to find the correct transition.
-Though O(1) is ideal from a performance point of view, a O(1) lookup is still significantly slower than a nested switch case statement, and Swift FSM is approximately 2-3x slower per transition.
+Though O(1) is ideal from a performance point of view, an O(1) lookup is still significantly slower than a nested switch case statement, and Swift FSM is approximately 2-3x slower per transition.

 ## Expanded Syntax

-Swift FSM matches the syntax possibilities offered by SMC, however it also introduces some new possibilities of its own.
+Swift FSM matches most of the syntax of SMC, however it also introduces some new possibilities of its own.
 None of this additional syntax is required, and is provided for convenience.

 ### Rationale